Acepromazine Dosage Calculator

 Real-World Scenario:

-A veterinarian needs to calculate the appropriate acepromazine dosage for a 20kg dog requiring moderate sedation before a minor procedure.
-The medication concentration is 10mg/mL.
+A veterinarian needs to administer acepromazine to a 20 kg dog as a pre-anesthetic agent before surgery.
+The medication concentration is 10 mg/mL.

 Given: